-Ninety percent of the proceeds were divided equally among all flight attendants.
-In addition, the remaining 10% were distributed among the group of Flight Attendants actuarially determined to be the most adversely affected by the pension changes.
-Distribution of this 10% effectively provides an average of 60% greater distribution for those most affected by the termination.
-These flight attendants include those who on the June 30, 2005 date of pension termination were age 40 or greater but less than age 50 with more than 10 years of service and hired after March 31, 1980.
-This distribution to the Plan occurred on August 14, 2006 for \$16,081,125.
-The second and final distribution proceeds of \$783,872 from the sale of UAL convertible notes as part of the bankruptcy reorganization occurred on March 8, 2007, and are included within employer contributions receivable in the Statement of Net Assets Available for Benefits at December 31, 2006.
+igible employees include those who were active Management and Administrative employees as of December 31, 2005, with at least four years of continuous service with United at that time.
+Specifically, this has been defined as employees who have a company seniority date of December 31, 2001 or earlier.
+Cash proceeds were deposited directly into the Plan on August 14, 2006 for \$44,377,401.
+The second and final distribution proceeds of \$6,356,654 from the sale of UAL convertible notes as part of the bankruptcy reorganization occurred on March 8, 2007, and are included within employer contributions receivable in the Statement of Net Assets Available for Benefits at December 31, 2006.
 Contributions to the Plan resulting from the notes distributions are included within Employer contributions in the Statement of Changes in Net Assets Available for Benefits for the year ended December 31, 2006.
-The remainder of the net proceeds were paid directly to current and former flight attendants who were eligible for a distribution, but were not 401(k) plan participants.
+The remainder of the net proceeds were paid directly to certain groups of current and former Management and Administrative employees who were eligible for a distribution, but were not eligible for 401(k) plan participation.